-All childhood cancer survivors should have a physical examination at least once a year, including measurement of height and weight, and evaluation of pubertal progress.
-If there are signs of accelerated growth or early puberty, a blood test to check sex hormones produced in the brain (FSH-follicle stimulating hormone; LH-luteinizing hormone), testes (testosterone) or ovaries (estradiol) may be done.
-Sometimes, an x-ray that measures the developmental age or maturation of bone (bone age) may also be done.
+All childhood cancer survivors should have a yearly comprehensive health check-up including measurement of height and weight, and evaluation of pubertal progress.
+If there are signs of accelerated growth or precocious puberty, your healthcare provider may order a blood test to check sex hormones produced in the brain (FSH-follicle stimulating hormone; LH-luteinizing hormone), testes (testosterone) or ovaries (estradiol) as well as possibly order an x-ray that measures the developmental age or maturation of bone (bone age).
+Your healthcare provider should refer you to an endocrinologist (hormone specialist) for further evaluation and treatment.